WENN (AM): Going silent, subsequent formats

 In November 2014, WENN returned to the air, simulcasting WEZZ-FM's soft adult contemporary format.

 In April 2015, WENN changed its format back to adult hits.
 The following month, WENN went silent, though it would later be reported to come back on air the following month with the same adult hits format, and would begin simulcasting on new FM translator W261BX (100.1 FM).

 On September 25, 2015, WENN/W261BX began stunting with Christmas music, becoming the first station to change over for the season.
 The station was not selling any commercials during the stunt.

 On December 28, 2015, WENN changed its format to hot adult contemporary, branded as "All the Hits 100.1".

 On March 14, 2016, WENN changed their format to soft AC, branded as "Easy 102.1", and switched translators to W271BN (102.1 FM).

 After the sale of its translator to the Educational Media Foundation, WENN went dark in April 2017.

-On May 4, 2017 WENN returned to the air with soft AC, branded as "Easy 1320".
+On May 4, 2017, WENN returned to the air with soft AC, branded as "Easy 1320".

 In July 2017, WENN switched to a simulcast of urban adult contemporary-formatted WBHK.
 That simulcast gave way back to a simulcast of WAGG sometime later.

+On November 23, 2024, WENN returned to the air with a beautiful music format, branded as "Beautiful 1320".

+On October 1, 2025, WENN changed their format from beautiful music to classic hits, branded as "Star 92", targeting Shelby County.